-Seeking money for a new business venture or to help an existing one grow often starts with applying for a business loan.
+Seeking money for a new business venture or to help an existing one grow typically starts with applying for a business loan.

 Depending on what type of credit the business may have established, most lenders will want a personal guarantee.
 If you are the business owner, this means co-signing for a business loan.